 In January 2017, Greenpeace wrote to HSBC to confirm financial links with Bumitama and to ask it what action had been taken in response to the policy breaches that have been identified.
-HSBC said that 'customer confidentiality restricts us from commenting on specific relationships'.133 is incorporated in Singapore)
+HSBC said that 'customer confidentiality restricts us from commenting on specific relationships'.133

-Company: Goodhope Asia Holdings Ltd Group: Carson Cumberbatch PLC
+Carson Cumberbatch PLC

-Headquarters: Sri Lanka (Goodhope Asia Holdings Ltd

-Stocklisted: Carson Cumberbatch is listed on the

-Colombo Stock Exchange (Sri Lanka)

-RSPO member: Yes135
+Goodhope Asia Holdings Ltd Carson Cumberbatch PLC Headquarters: Sri Lanka (Goodhope Asia Holdings Ltd is incorporated in Singapore) Carson Cumberbatch is listed on the Colombo Stock Exchange (Sri Lanka) RSPO member: Yes135

-Goodhope is the palm oil plantations subsidiary of Carson Cumberbatch, a conglomerate that began as a 19th-century Sri Lankan coffee and rubber producer and now holds interests across Southeast Asia including hotels, real estate and breweries.
-Carson Cumberbatch PLC holds a 53.3% stake in Goodhope Asia Holdings Ltd, with another Carson Cumberbatch Group company, Bukit Darah PLC, holding a 35.6% stake.
-Bukit Darah is a holding company which itself owns 45.7% of Carson Cumberbatch.
+Goodhope is the palm oil plantations subsidiary of Carson Cumberbatch, a conglomerate that began as a 19th-century Sri Lankan coffee and rubber producer and now holds interests across Southeast Asia including hotels, real estate and breweries.136 Carson Cumberbatch PLC holds a 53.3% stake in Goodhope Asia Holdings Ltd, with another Carson Cumberbatch Group company, Bukit Darah PLC, holding a 35.6% stake.
+Bukit Darah is a holding company which itself owns 45.7% of Carson Cumberbatch.137